peremartra/Large-Language-Model-Notebooks-Course/README.md

 # Large Language Models Course: Learn Building LLM Projects.
-I'm currently developing a course on Large Language Models (LLMs) and their applications.
-This repository will house all the notebooks utilized throughout the course.
+This practical course about Large Language models and their applicacions is in development, I will be posting the different lessons as I complete them.

 The course provides a hands-on experience using models from OpenAI and the Hugging Face library.
 We are going to see and use a lot of tools and practice with small projects that will grow as we can apply the new knowledge"

 Some of the topics and technologies covered in the course include:

 * Chatbots.
 * Code Generation.
 * OpenAI API.
 * Hugging Face.
 * Vector databases.
 * LangChain.
 * Transfer Learning.
+* Evaluate Models.
 * Knowdledge Distillation.

 Each notebook is supported with a Medium article where the code is explained in detail.